informarte/yuck/README.md

 * Yuck implements Boolean, integer, and integer set variables, see [FlatZinc support](#flatzinc-support).
 * Yuck implements many global constraints and their reified counterparts, see [Global constraints](#global-constraints).
 * Yuck features a mechanism to turn Boolean MiniZinc expressions (including applications of global constraints) into soft constraints, see [bool2costs](#bool2costs).
+* Yuck supports user-defined [goal hierarchies](#goal-hierarchies) where goals on higher levels are strictly more important than goals on lower levels.
 * Yuck is provided under the terms of the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0).
 * In the [2017 MiniZinc challenge](http://www.minizinc.org/challenge2017/challenge.html), Yuck ranked second among local-search solvers.
 * In the [2018 MiniZinc challenge](http://www.minizinc.org/challenge2018/challenge.html), Yuck defended its second place in the local-search category.